abiee/es6-hapijs/README.md

 Another boring Hapijs Boilerplate
 ======================
 Simple Hapi.js project to build RESTful API's.
-The main goal of this project is to be built on top of ES6 instead plain JavaScript.
+The main goal of this project is to be built on top of native ES6, it also adds compatibility to ES5 with Babel.

 What's inside
 ----------------